evlPanda/PeopleSoftFullCalendar/README.md

 ## To Import
 Because subsequent version of PEopleTools often don't allow you to import Projects from pervious versions I've copied all code into text files.

-You'll want an Application Package with the folowing structure:
+You'll want an Application Package with the following structure:

     Package
       |--Event